numtide/treefmt/docs/overview.md

 The difference may not be significant for smaller projects, but it gets quite visible as the project grows.
 For instance, take the caching optimization.

-It takes 22 seconds to traverse a project of 40,559 files and no changes without caching:
+It takes about 23 seconds to traverse a project of 40,559 files and no changes without caching:

 ```
-traversed 40559 files
+traversed 41273 files
-emitted 40559 files for processing
+emitted 41273 files for processing
-matched 33712 files to formatters
+matched 34311 files to formatters
-formatted 33712 files in 22.270884528s
+formatted 14338 files in 23.679339987s
 ```

-...while it takes **270 milliseconds** to traverse the same project with caching:
+...while it takes **239 milliseconds** to traverse the same project with caching:

 ```
-traversed 40559 files
+traversed 41273 files
-emitted 6847 files for processing
+emitted 0 files for processing
 matched 0 files to formatters
-formatted 0 files in 270.53513ms
+formatted 0 files in 239.024064ms
 ```

 The tool can be invoked manually or integrated into your CI.
 There's currently no integration with IDEs, but the feature is coming soon.